 1 – Be Social

 The more cloth diaper retailers whose Facebook pages you “like,” Twitter feeds you follow and mailing listings you subscribe to, the more chances you have of being notified of their sales.
-The maximum sale price you will see on BGs, ACs and TBs will be 15%-20% off the regular price, and usually the manufacturer itself has to authorize these sales.
+The maximum sale price you will see on most brands will be 10%-20% off the regular price, and usually the manufacturer itself has to authorize these sales.